Italy is a fascinating country.

 In addition to Italian, this app can teach also you Spanish, French, German, Portuguese, Dutch, Russian, and Hungarian.

-On-line Italian Courses for Children: Videos and Sites
+Online Italian Classes for Children: Videos and Sites

 Thanks to videos and educational games, you child could learn Italian on the internet.